janeczku/docker-calibre-web/README.md

 ## Getting Started

-The Calibre database can either be made available to the container by mounting a local folder to `/calibre` mount point or by mounting an existing volume from another container.
-The latter method comes in handy if one wants to sync the Calibre database from a NAS, Dropbox or similar share.
+You can make your Calibre database available to the container either by mounting the host folder to `/calibre` or by mounting an existing volume from another container.
+The latter method comes in handy if you want to sync the Calibre database from a NAS, Dropbox or similar share.

 ### Using a Calibre database folder located on the host